rsdoiel/antenna/2023/weather_2023.50.md

 ---

-## SPC - No MDs are in effect as of Tue Dec 12 22:31:02 UTC 2023
+## SPC - No MDs are in effect as of Wed Dec 13 00:52:02 UTC 2023

-date: 2023-12-12, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks
+date: 2023-12-13, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks

-No Mesoscale Discussions are in effect as of Tue Dec 12 22:31:02 UTC 2023.
+No Mesoscale Discussions are in effect as of Wed Dec 13 00:52:02 UTC 2023.

 <span class="feed-item-link">
 <a href="https://www.spc.noaa.gov/products/md/">https://www.spc.noaa.gov/products/md/</a> <a href="https://getpocket.com/save" class="pocket-btn" data-lang="en" data-save-url="https://www.spc.noaa.gov/products/md/">Save to Pocket</a>